reTHINK-project/dev-registry-domain/docs/DomainRegistryUserManual.md

 ```

 **After the load balancer is running, start the Domain Registry with one, or a combination of all, configuration possibilities explained above.**

+** By using a load balancer in front of Domain Registry application servers we achieve two goals: high availability and mutual authentication between the Domain Registry and the Connector **

 ## Rest API definition and available endpoints